Palace of Aachen: Gallery

 The covered gallery was a hundred meters long.
 It linked the council hall to the chapel; a monumental porch in its middle was used as the main entrance.
 A room for legal hearing was located on the second floor.
 The king dispensed justice in this place, although affairs in which important people were involved were handled in the aula regia.
-When the king was away, this task fell on the count of the Palace.
+When the king was away, this task fell on the Count palatine.
 The building was also probably used as a garrison.